 Rhame: Prior to that, no. They were one of the teams I hadn’t talked to, I believe they saw me in a pre-draft workout out in Oklahoma City.
 Calvin Jones – the guy who drafted me – I still talk to him, he gave me a call and I got another invite to one of their private workouts the day after, it was only the Dodgers.
 I got to go to that and he told me, “Hey, I’m going to try and draft you.”
 After that he did!
 It was the one guy that actually tells you, hey, I’m going to do something, and Calvin actually did it.

 MMO: Was there a big transition for you going from starting pitcher to reliever your first season with the Dodgers?

 Rhame: I think I was talking about this the other day.
 My first time coming out the bullpen was my first professional appearance, I think I threw 50 something pitches in the bullpen, just one after the other.
 I was used to getting a half hour to warm up and have a routine.
 I didn’t realize that you didn’t need a half hour to get ready.
-But, ugh, I remember that and I was throwing rapid fire, back and forth but I got to learn and got used to it.
+I remember that and I was throwing rapid fire, back and forth, but I got to learn and got used to it.
 Now it’s your 15-20 pitches and you’re good.